 "The opposing point of view is that the commit history is the story of how your project was made.
 You wouldn't publish the first draft of a book, and the manual for how to maintain your software deserves careful editing.
 This is the camp that uses tools like rebase and filter-branch to tell the story in the way that's best for future readers."

-Unfortunately, Git does not provide the ability to add corrections or clarifications to historical check-ins in its blockchain.
+Unfortunately, Git does not currently provide the ability to add corrections or clarifications or supplimental notes to historical check-ins.
 Hence, once again, rebase can be seen as an attempt to work around limitations of Git.
-Wouldn't it be better to fix the tool rather than to lie about the project history?
+Git could be enhanced to support editorial changes to check-ins.
+Wouldn't it be better to fix the version control tool rather than requiring users to fabricate a fictitious project history?